MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_Content_Search.md

 ## Task 2: Export search results

-In this lab, we will learn how to export search results from the Microsoft Purview portal using the Content search feature.
-We'll focus on the Mark 8 Project Search and follow the steps to export and analyze the data.
-By using the eDiscovery Export Tool, we'll download and explore the exported files locally.
+In this exercise, you will learn how to export content search results.

 1. You should still be logged in with Joni's account.
 If not, in **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman**.